 I have tried both the web editor and the Windows application.
 Both are identical in features, functionalities, and design.

 For mobile devices, Grammarly offers a keyboard for both Android and iOS platforms.
-With that keyboard enabled, you can error-proof your messages, social media posts, or whatever you write on your mobile.
+With that keyboard enabled on your smartphone, you can error-proof your messages, social media posts, or whatever you write on your mobile.

 In addition to these options, it also offers browser extensions that check your writings on most websites, including social media, Gmail, and blog comments.